Urethramancer/signor/docs/Tags.md

 ### Aliases
 Tool commands can have alternative names if the base name is too long to type all the time.
 Use the `aliases` tag to specify a comma-separated list of alternatives.

+### Environment variables
+You also have the option to use the `env` tag to specify an environment variable to read the value from.
+This may be useful in script-friendly programs.

 ## Examples

 ### Required option